 But the most important part of this entire process, for me, is the act of actually typing (or writing) my notes back out, and avoiding the convenience of copy and paste.
 It forces me to consciously revisit the information I've read.
-And unless you have a photographic memory, you're going to have to put in some work in if you wish to better retain what you read.
+And unless you have a photographic memory, you're going to have to put in some work in if you want to better retain what you read.
 For an example of how these look, you can check out my catalog of book notes. *For other great examples of book notes, Prakhar Verma at Design Epic Life has put together another great resource.

-I use Evernote to capture all my book notes, which are catalogued in their own notebook.
-I would recommend a similar service or system so you can easily search your notes and revisit certain sections.
-Rather than digging back through a book looking for a single underlined passage that I vaguely remember, I can do a quick CTRL + F search and find what I'm looking for in a matter of seconds.
+I use Ulysses to capture all my book notes, which are catalogued by topic.
+I would recommend a similar system so you can easily search your notes and revisit certain sections.
+Rather than digging back through a book to find a single underlined passage which I vaguely remember, I can do a quick search to find what I'm looking for in a matter of seconds.